For urgent consular assistance call

 Full travel advice: Local contacts

-The crime rate in the Marshall Islands is low.
+The crime rate in Marshall Islands is low.

 Petty crime such as house break-ins, theft and assaults occur.
 Alcohol plays a role in most crimes, especially assaults.